hpi-swa-teaching/TabletopUI/packages/TabletopUI-Core.package/TTImageMorph.class/README.md

-regular image morph with changed extent and scale so it can be extended to any size and aspect ratio.
+I am a regular image morph with changed extent and scale so it can be extended to any size and aspect ratio.